Science

 Curriculum Allocation

-All students study Science throughout their career at The Dorcan Academy.
+All students study Science throughout their time at The Dorcan Academy.

 Enrichment Opportunities